IntentArchitect/Docs/articles/whats-new/2024/05/index.md

 We value your input and feedback, and we invite you to try it out.
 If you're interested in participating in the trial, please reach out to us at <sarah@intentarchitect.com>.

 - Highlights
+  - **[Kafka Publish/Subscribe (beta)](#kafka-publishsubscribe-beta)** - A new module which allows you to use Kafka publishing and subscription of integration messages.
   - **[`IDistributedCache` support (beta)](#idistributedcache-support-beta)** - Use Redis or memory to cache application data.
   - **[Entity Framework Core second level caching (beta)](#entity-framework-core-second-level-caching-beta)** - Cache the results of EF queries.
   - **[Improvements to Service model modelling with the advanced mapping system](#improvements-to-service-model-modelling-with-the-advanced-mapping-system)** - This paradigm now has more parity with the CQRS paradigm .
+  - **[Explicitly specify Default Schema name for Entity Framework](#explicitly-specify-default-schema-name-for-entity-framework)** - Specify a default schema name for Entity Framework within your Intent Architect application.

+- More updates
   - **[CRUD support for mapping literals](#improvements-to-service-model-modelling-with-the-advanced-mapping-system)** - This paradigm now has more parity with the CQRS paradigm.
+  - **[Value Objects can now be represented as `Records` in code](#value-objects-can-now-be-represented-as-records-in-code)** - This update allows you to have Value Objects be generated into C# as `record` types.
   - **[Change the installation path of Intent Architect](#change-the-installation-path-of-intent-architect)** - On Windows it is now possible to install Intent Architect to a location other than `Program Files.`
-  - **[Explicitly specify Default Schema name for Entity Framework](#explicitly-specify-default-schema-name-for-entity-framework)** - Specify a default schema name for Entity Framework within your Intent Architect application.
-  - **[Value Objects can now be represented as `Records` in code](#value-objects-can-now-be-represented-as-records-in-code)** - This update allows you to have Value Objects be generated into C# as `record` types.
-  - **[Kafka Publish/Subscribe (beta)](#kafka-publishsubscribe-beta)** - A new module which allows you to use Kafka publishing and subscription of integration messages.

-- More updates

 ## Update details

+### Kafka Publish/Subscribe (beta)

+You can now use Kafka to realize your inter-application eventing design from Intent Architect.
+[Model your message publishing and subscriptions as you normally would using the Eventing Modeler](https://github.com/IntentArchitect/Intent.Modules/blob/development/Modules/Intent.Modules.Modelers.Eventing/README.md) and the new `Intent.Eventing.Kakfka` module will automatically generate Kafka Producers, Consumers and handlers for you allowing you interact with it using the same IEventBus interface in the same way as our other eventing technologies.
+You can also read more about the module [here](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.Eventing.Kafka/README.md).

+Available from:

+- Intent.Eventing.Kakfka 1.0.0-beta.2

 ### `IDistributedCache` support (beta)